Chapter 4:

 “No, no, no, José.
 I'm sorry.
 Hold this.
 And watch.”

-I hand him the shavings and start to drill a hole on one side of the stalk, to make space for oxygen in the air to participate through, and a notch opposite to it to guide the motion.
+I hand him the shavings and start to drill a hole on one side of the stalk, to make space for oxygen in the air to participate through and to house the spark.
+A notch opposite to it to guide the motion.
 I use the other half as a support and place it between my tight and a nearby tree.

-I take the knife again and make a better notch.
+I take the knife again and make a better, sharper, notch.

 Finally, smoke.
 A spark.